sonomesbah/manual-reviews-for-woocommerce/README.md

 * License: GPLv3
 * License URI: https://www.gnu.org/licenses/gpl-3.0.html

-A simple and easy way to manually add WooCommerce product reviews from your WordPress dashboard.

 ## Description

 Customers prefer going through product reviews to decide if they want to buy a product. 🙈